 Perhaps the most inconvenient part about traveling to Banaue is the lack of western toilets.
 Toilets in Banaue are simply the toilet bowl without the water tank.
 This means that doing number 1 or 2 means flushing your business by pouring water into the bowl.
 There are very, very few establishments with a proper western toilet, and one is in Sanafe Lodge.
 If this is something that bothers you, just make sure to stay there or have your meals there.

-The popularly know Banaue Rice Terraces, visible form Poblacion, are not what you think they are.
+The popularly know Banaue Rice Terraces, visible from Poblacion, are not what you think they are.
 These weren’t included in UNESCO’s classification mainly because of the presence of modern structures.
 It is still, however, declared by the Philippine government as a National Cultural Treasure under Ifugao Rice Terraces.

-The Banaue Rice Terraces are no less beautiful, and still attract a significant crowd.
+The Banaue Rice Terraces are no less beautiful and still attract a significant crowd.
 You can charter a tricycle from Poblacion to bring you to the four viewpoints that show different angles of the terraces.
 There are small shops at the viewpoints where you can buy souvenirs.

 The UNESCO World Heritage Sites are the terraces located in Batad and Bangaan, two of the small villages in Banaue.
-Batad and Bangaan are situated at the side of mountains and right at the terraces, which means you wake up to to the view of a UNESCO World Heritage Site.
+Batad and Bangaan are situated at the side of mountains and right at the terraces, which means you wake up to the view of a UNESCO World Heritage Site.

 From Poblacion, the easier one to get to is the rice terraces at Batad.
 Charter a tricycle ($10) or a jeep ($60) to Batad Saddle Point.
 At the saddle point, you can hire a guide to take you to the village and through the terraces.
 Hiring a guide is advisable since going through the many paths of the terraces can be a little tricky.
 If you don’t wish to hire a guide, ask the tricycle or the jeep to take you past the saddle point and straight to the village.